james/london-decom-membership/README.md

 In your Plausible analytics account, from the logged in page, click `add website`, fill in the data for the site e.g `members.londondecom.org` and you are done!
 Once the site is live and analytics are enabled it will start recording!

+### REDIS_HOST & REDIS_PORT

+Add these values to enable the Redis caching, the default TTL for all cache items is 90 mins, unless specified in code.

+We don't use any caching outside of Redis at the current time, and if not enabled will stll function as normal.

+This is being used to both prevent excess calls to Eventbrite and speed up page loading via [fragment caching](https://guides.rubyonrails.org/caching_with_rails.html#fragment-caching)

+#### Development Note

+In dev, you can enable caching (in memory) by running `rails dev:cache` to toggle local caching.
+This will use the `:memory_store` cache, however, if any of the redis values are set, it is superseded by them.

 ## Making admin users